The best part of camping in an RV is getting all the comforts of home. You don’t have to compromise modern appliances or convenient electronics.

 First, switch on the main breaker and reconnect the double pole breaker using the switch.
 The double-pole breaker serves your newly installed 50-amp outlet, so it’s best to test it after turning it on.

 DON’T plug in your RV just yet without testing the pedestal.
+It might cause issues with your battery if you’re not careful enough.
 You can test your outlet with your voltage meter.
 Set it to 240 volts for testing.

 E – EQUIPMENT: only use non-conducting tools and handles, never use metallic pencils or rulers while working near the circuits,